catamphetamine/react-phone-number-input/README.md

 (aka `parsePhoneNumber`)

-Formats `whatever` phone number given the `format`.
-The output format is international (with country code).
+Parses `whatever` phone number given the `format`.
+The output number is plaintext international.

  * `(999) 123-45-67`    → `+79991234567`
  * `+7 (999) 123-45-67` → `+79991234567`